kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 > **Do we understand the assignment well enough to begin deterministic instruction?**

-Once that question can be answered affirmatively, responsibility passes to the remainder of the Instructional Architecture.
+Once that question can be answered affirmatively, responsibility passes to the remainder of the Observation & Instructional Architecture.

 ```text
 Student Assignment